HostGator review: just cheap or cheap and reliable?

 In summary of the interface – it’s very intuitive and has a wider selection of options to choose from.

-Installing WordPress with HostGator is very easy.
+HostGator pays a lot of attention to WordPress and the simplicity around it.
+For that reason, installing WordPress with HostGator is very easy.
 You just need to follow the “Install WordPress” link that’s directly on your dashboard and fill in the needed information.

 You’ll find the "Install WordPress" button straight on your dashboard, in the Control Panel column.